-Outcome: Determine whether a reported matter is indeed an information security incident that needs to be handled by the CSIRT or passed on to a relevant entity.
+Outcome: It can be determined if a reported matter is indeed an information security incident that needs to be handled by the CSIRT or passed on to a relevant entity.

-List of sub-functions which are considered to be part of the implementation of this service:
+The following sub-functions are considered to be part of the implementation of this service:

-- Process reports and submitted data including artefacts or materials in isolation to protect the integrity of the working environment and avoid successful attacks on the CSIRT by such means; - Updated acknowledgement of reports by providing some feedback on further steps based on categorization or prioritization results available; - Merging new information about already handled information security incidents to the available data to allow a consistent analysis and processing.
+Processing reports and submitted data including artefacts or materials in isolation to protect the integrity of the working environment and avoid successful attacks on the CSIRT by such means

+- Updating acknowledgement of reports by providing some feedback on further steps based on categorization or prioritization results available - Merging new information about already handled information security incidents to the available data to allow a consistent analysis and processing

-6.2 Service: Analyzing information security incidents
+6.2 Service: Information security incident analysis

-Description: Analyzing and gaining an understanding of a confirmed information security incident.
+Purpose: Analyze and gain an understanding of a confirmed information security incident.

-Purpose: This service consists of functions to gain an understanding of the information security incident and its actual and potential impact; to identify the underlying issues or vulnerabilities or weaknesses (root causes) that allowed the successful attack or compromise or exploit.
+Description: This service consists of functions to gain an understanding of the information security incident and its actual and potential impact to identify the underlying issues or vulnerabilities or weaknesses (root causes) that allowed the successful attack, compromise, or exploit.

 Detailed analysis is often complex and time-consuming.
 The objective is to identify and characterize the information security incident in as much detail as required or justified by the current understanding of its impact.
-Information security incidents can be characterized by scope, affected entities, tools or attacks deployed, timelines, etc. This service may continue in parallel while the Information Security Incident Coordination service and functions are occurring or mitigation/recovery actions are taken.
+Information security incidents can be characterized by scope, affected entities, tools, or attacks deployed, timelines, etc. This service may continue in parallel while the Information Security Incident Coordination service and functions are occurring or mitigation/recovery actions are taken.